All Things Green - 20% off

 Then I hear them begin to pack to “go out”.
 This always involves putting lots of different things – a toy orange, a plastic plate, some stickers, a piece of ribbon, an empty perfume bottle – into lots of little bags and boxes and “handbags”.

 I grab some garlic and ginger from the bags on the floor and begin to peel them.
-They “head out” into the hallway on their big adventure.
+The young parents “head out” into the hallway on their big adventure.

 I decide that I will make butternut squash soup.
-Outside, the day is cold and grey.
+The day is grey outside.
 We need something warm and bright.

-I leave the garlic, onion and ginger sweating and search for the butternut squash.
+I leave the garlic and onion sweating and search for the butternut squash.
 I lift the bags up onto the table and rummage through them.

 I can’t find them.
 I look around the kitchen, confused.
 That’s weird, I think – it’s not easy to lose two butternut squash.
-Then I spot them, over on the couch.
+Then I spot the vegetables, over on the couch.

 What is this?
 I think.
-The two squash nestled together, sharing a cushion, with a blanket on top.
+Two squash nestled together, sharing a cushion, with a blanket on top?

 I walk over, pull off the blanket and pick up the squash.